-Planar signaling is the process in which cells accumulate proteins based on the saturation of nearby cells.
-If one cell produces n ammount of proteins, it will initiate a transfering cascade to cells in the vicinity.
+Planar signaling is the process within the development of the AP axis development of the Xenopus laevis [?] in which cells accumulate proteins based on the saturation of nearby cells.
+If one cell produces n amount of proteins, it will initiate a transferring cascade to cells in the vicinity.
 This dissemination of proteins will eventually cease, considering that n is a finite variable.
-There is a gradation in the ammount of proteins transfered, meaning that neighbouring cells get n/2 the ammount of proteins of the most saturated cell.
+There is a gradation in the amount of proteins transferred, meaning that neighbouring cells get n/2 the amount of proteins of the most saturated cell.